chrishuges/protocolsWetLab/relatedToProteomics/rnaProteomePolysomesImmunopurify.md

 39. Add 20mL of 70% ethanol to the reservoir and use the 'Rinse' key to flush it through the BioComp unit.
 40. Add 30mL of 20% ethanol to the reservoir and use the 'Rinse' key to flush 10mL of it through the BioComp unit.
 There should now be 20mL remaining for storage.
 41. Turn the BioComp unit and Gilson fraction collector off.
 Turn off the laptop and unplug the USB.
+42. The RNA from the sucrose fractions can be directly extracted using the Trizol reagent from the Zymo kit.

 <hr style="height:6pt; visibility:hidden;" />